vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

 * Run single-node experiments with Tanzu
 * Author packages
 * Author TKRs
-* Integrate a standalone-Tanzu environment into their CI/CD
+* Integrate an unmanaged-Tanzu environment into their CI/CD

 ### Cluster Infrastructure

-By default `standalone` calls to [kind](https://kind.sigs.k8s.io) as the lower-level Kubernetes subsystem.
-We embed kind in our `standalone` binary.
+By default `unmanaged-cluster` calls to [kind](https://kind.sigs.k8s.io) as the lower-level Kubernetes subsystem.
+We embed kind in our `unmanaged-cluster` binary.
 In order to use this plugin, pre-reqs must be setup such as Docker and, if not running Linux, a relevant Linux VM where Docker and its transitive dependencies can run.
 Historically, many accomplished this using Docker Desktop.

-It is important to note `standalone` **is not** in the business of providing cluster infrastructure or becoming a desktop implementation of Tanzu.
-What standalone does care about is having an API server which it can satisfy the TKR against.
+It is important to note `unmanaged-cluster` **is not** in the business of providing cluster infrastructure or becoming a desktop implementation of Tanzu.
+What unmanaged does care about is having an API server which it can satisfy the TKR against.
 This leaves the door open to use as both CLI and API for satisfying the single-node, static, and quick-bootstrap use case.
 We expect cluster providers, say VMware tools that provision Kubernetes to be able to offer this single-node use case by provisioning a VM, container runtime, then calling our API with the Provider config set to `none`.
-This will instruct `standalone` to do no infrastructure boostrapping and instead interact with pre-provisioned assets.
+This will instruct `unmanaged-cluster` to do no infrastructure boostrapping and instead interact with pre-provisioned assets.

 ### Configuration

-Simple, robust, configuration is a primary concern of `standalone` along with consistency for CLI and API consumers.
+Simple, robust, configuration is a primary concern of `unmanaged-cluster` along with consistency for CLI and API consumers.
 As such, the (evolving) configuration can be found in our `config` package.
 We believe in sensible defaults that can be easily overwritten and understood.
-With this, no configuration is need to run `tanzu standalone create`.
-However, a configuration file with all the defaults can be generated by running `tanzu standalone configure`.
+With this, no configuration is need to run `tanzu unmanaged-cluster create`.
+However, a configuration file with all the defaults can be generated by running `tanzu unmanaged-cluster configure`.
 For every field in the configuration struct, we support a correlated environment variable and CLI flag.
 Users can set configuration in a config file, environment variables, and flags.
 To accomplish this, we offer the following configuration precedence:

-![Standalone configuration
+![Unmanaged configuration
 precedence](../../../../docs/images/stanadlone-config-precedence.png)

-As seen above, we also persist the **rendered** configuration to `~/.config/tanzu/tkg/standalone/${CLUSTER_NAME}/config.yaml`.
+As seen above, we also persist the **rendered** configuration to `~/.config/tanzu/tkg/unmanaged/${CLUSTER_NAME}/config.yaml`.
 This provides users with a concrete way to understand the end-state configuration that was used.